 Are there exercises and stretches for your feet and ankles?

 There are many exercises and stretches for your feet.
+Some people go for a wobble board that builds overall balance and helps the legs by improving blood flow, while also preventing ankle/foot injuries and improving posture.
 Here are some that you can try for foot fitness.

 Toe Grip: Drop something on the floor that is safe for you to pick up with your toes.
 This could be a crayon or a sock – you have a lot of choices.
 Then, simply pick up that object with your toes and hold it for ten seconds.
 Drop.
 Repeat.

 Toe Lift: While your other toes remain flat on the ground, lift your big toe.
 You’ll find that this takes coordination but don’t give up.
 Once you’ve mastered the big toe, move on to the others.
 If you’re really coordinated, try doing both big toes at the same time and move your way to the little toe.
 Once you’ve mastered it, it’s time to try out for one of those “talent” TV shows.

 Toe Abduction: It sounds like a really bad Liam Neeson movie but in reality we’re trying to get your toes to spread out.
 Take your shoes and socks off, stand upright on your heels.
 Now, stretch out those toes – do your best to keep them on the ground as your stretching.

 This foot exercise PDF, created by the American Academy of Orthopaedic Surgeons, contains 9 additional exercises, with pictures.

 Here are some examples of ankle stretches: The first video shows how to stretch the muscles of the ankle area in six easy steps.
 The second video shows a variety of ankle stretches.